-The value of the stoichiometry attribute on a <role> element is defined to be the stoichiometry of the chemical species whose concentration is represented by the variable referenced by the containing <variable_ref> element.
+The value of the stoichiometry attribute on a <role> element is defined to be the stoichiometry of the chemical species whose concentration is represented by the variable referenced by the containing <variable\ref> element.
 This stoichiometry can be used to produce the chemical expression representation of the model.

-7.5.4 The absence of a delta_variable attribute
+7.5.4 The absence of a delta\variable attribute

-CellML processing software must not make any assumptions if a delta_variable attribute is not defined on a <role> element.
+CellML processing software must not make any assumptions if a delta\variable attribute is not defined on a <role> element.

-7.5.5 Math implied by the delta_variable and stoichiometry attributes
+7.5.5 Math implied by the delta\variable and stoichiometry attributes

-The use of the delta_variable and stoichiometry attributes on a <role> element implies the following mathematical relationship between the declared delta variable and the rate variable:
+The use of the delta\variable and stoichiometry attributes on a <role> element implies the following mathematical relationship between the declared delta variable and the rate variable (where the variable representing the reaction rate will have a negative value when the reaction is proceeding in the forward direction):

-- For reactants: delta_variable = (stoichiometry)(rate) - For products: delta_variable = -(stoichiometry)(rate)
+• For reactants: delta\variable = (stoichiometry)(rate)

+• For products: delta\variable = -(stoichiometry)(rate)

 The two reactions shown in Figure 15 are mathematically equivalent.
-The representation in the first reaction in Figure 15 is the recommended practice, because processing applications are not required to be able to extract the stoichiometry from an explicit MathML definition such as the one shown in the second reaction.
+The representation in the first reaction in Figure 15 is the recommended best practice, because processing applications are not required to be able to extract the stoichiometry from an explicit MathML definition such as the one shown in the second reaction.